joseeden/All-Things-DevOps/pages/030-Security/023-Attacks.md

 - Can trick users pretty easily, if they're not looking carefully at the URL.
 - Example: Registering "gnail.com" to impersonate gmail.com

-## Other Attacks

-### Denial of Service and DDoS
+## Denial of Service Attacks

-Overloading a network or website with traffic to make it unavailable.
+An attack that attempts to overload a network or website with traffic to make it unavailable.

 Mitigation: